Generic name: cysteamine [ sis-TEE-a-meen ]

 How should I use cysteamine?

-If you cannot swallow a capsule whole, follow the patient instructions for mixing the medicine with certain foods.
-Food mixing instructions may be different from one brand of cysteamine to another.
-Carefully follow the directions for the specific brand you are using.
+If you cannot swallow a capsule whole, carefully follow the patient instructions for opening the capsule and mixing the medicine with certain foods.
+Your doctor may recommend that you use cysteamine oral granules.

-After mixing cysteamine with food or liquid, swallow it without chewing.
-Take the medicine within 30 minutes after mixing.
-Do not save the mixture for later use.
+Swallow the mixture without chewing, and use it within 30 minutes after mixing.
+Do not save it for later use.

-Procysbi also comes with instructions for giving the mixture through a gastronomy tube (12 French or larger).
-Follow these instructions very carefully.
+Procysbi also comes with instructions for giving the mixture through a gastronomy tube (14 French or larger).

 You should not stop using cysteamine without your doctor's advice.
 Stopping suddenly may make your condition worse.